The nmcli command on Linux Examples and Usages

 #nmcli con add con-name custeth1 type ethernet ifname custeth1 ipv4.method auto

-nmcli command example 5
+The nmcli command example 5

-nmcli command example 7
+The nmcli command example 7

-To update this file by using the nmcli command, use the modify option.
+To update this file using the nmcli command, use the modify option.
 For example, the following command updates the custeth1 connection.
 It changes the IP configuration type to manual from DHCP and assigns an IP configuration (IP address 10.0.0.10/8 and default gateway 10.0.0.1)

 #nmcli con modify custeth1 ipv4.method manual ipv4.address 10.0.0.10/8 ipv4.gateway 10.10.10.1

-nmcli command example 8
+The nmcli command example 8

 The following commands print, change, and reprint the value of the ONBOOT directive.

-nmcli command example 10
+The nmcli command example 10

 The nmcli command also offers an interactive editor to edit a connection.
 To edit a connection named custeth1 using the interactive editor, use the following command.